alibaba/GraphScope/docs/storage_engine/groot.md

-# Persistent Graph Store - Groot
+# Groot: Persistent Graph Store

 ## Overview
 In addition to Vineyard, the in-memory columnar graph store supported in GraphScope, we also have a disk-based, row-oriented, multi-versioned, persistent graph store.
 While Vineyard focuses on great support for in-memory whole graph analytics workloads, the persistent graph store is geared towards better supporting continuous graph data management services that frequently update the graph and answer traversal queries.